Unit Tests for AI Agent Skills

-Edit · Feb 26, 2026 · 4 minutes read · AI LLMs Agents Evals
+Edit · Feb 26, 2026 · 5 minutes read · AI LLMs Agents Evals

-Testing Your AI Agent Skills
+Unit Tests for AI Agent Skills

-I’ve been working with AI coding agents daily — Gemini CLI, Claude Code, and others.
+I’ve been working with AI coding agents daily - Antigravity, Gemini CLI, Claude Code, and others.
 One pattern I keep seeing is teams building skills for these agents: procedural instructions that teach the model how to use internal tools, follow specific workflows, or comply with team conventions.

-Why Skills Need Tests
+Why Skills Need This

 Here’s what a run looks like: